-The Notice of Intent is a form filed with your local school district which states that you intend to home educate your child for a given school year and outlines the subjects for which you intend to provide instruction.
-A more detailed explanation and instructions for filing a Notice of Intent are provided below.
+The Notice of Intent is a form that can be filed with your local school district which states that you intend to home educate your child for a given school year and outlines the subjects for which you intend to provide instruction.
+Refer to Instructions for Completing a Notice of Intent Form for help with completing this form.

-Click here to view a sample Notice of Intent form.
+Click here or in the sidebar to view a sample Notice of Intent form.

 According to CT General Statute 10-184, “Parents… [have the primary responsibility to bring up their children ] in some honest employment and instruct them or cause them to be instructed in reading, writing, spelling, English grammar, geography, arithmetic and United States history and in citizenship, including a study of the town, state and federal governments.
 Subject to the provisions of this section…each parent…shall cause such child to attend a public school regularly…unless such child is a high school graduate or the parent or person having control of such child is able to show that the child is elsewhere receiving equivalent instruction in the studies taught in the public schools.”

 On November 7, 1990, the Connecticut State Board of Education adopted a policy containing suggested procedures for home instruction called the “C-14 Guidelines”.
 Compliance with these Guidelines, which includes submitting a Notice of Intent to instruct your child at home, is deemed as satisfying the “equivalent instruction” requirement of the CT General Statute Section 10-184.

 Therefore, when a child between the ages of 7 and 16 is to be home educated, the CT State Department of Education requests that a Notice of Intent (NOI) form be filed with the school district where the child would normally attend.
 The NOI is effective for one school year and should be filed within ten (10) days of the start of the home instruction program.
 This is in accordance with the start of your school year, not the public school’s calendar.